f0rki/snapchange/docker/README.md

 [...]
 ```

-Note that for best results, you should install gdb with python inside of your root filesystem.
+**You must install gdb with python inside of your root filesystem.**

 ### Step 2: Prepare the snapshoting container